 Sports-Related Concussions in Minnesota High School Athletes

 Concussions are a type of traumatic brain injury.
-While sports-related concussions are not necessarily different from concussions caused by other activities, these brain injuries disproportionately affect youth and occur during sanctioned activities.
+While sports-related concussions are not necessarily different from concussions caused by other activities, these brain injuries disproportionately affect youth.

 This is Your Brain on Sports: Measuring Concussions in High School Athletes in the Twin Cities Metropolitan Area (PDF).
 (Reprinted with permission, Minnesota Medical Association)